Girlscript-Deheradun/Web-Development/README.md

 Express and Node.js
 Mongo DB
 ```
-# Installation Guide
-## Node.js | Express.js
+# Installation Guide: Node.js | Express.js
-### Node.js on Windows
+## Node.js on Windows
 Installation Steps

-Download the Windows installer from the Nodes.js® website.
+* Download the Windows installer from the Nodes.js® website.

-Choose the LTS version that’s shown on the left.
+* Choose the LTS version that’s shown on the left.

-Run the installer (the .msi file you downloaded in the previous step.)
+* Run the installer (the .msi file you downloaded in the previous step.)

-Follow the prompts in the installer (Accept the license agreement, click the NEXT button a bunch of times and accept the default installation settings).
+* Follow the prompts in the installer (Accept the license agreement, click the NEXT button a bunch of times and accept the default installation settings).

-5. Restart your computer.
+* Restart your computer.
 You won’t be able to run Node.js® until you restart your computer.

-6. Confirm that Node has been installed successfully on your computer by opening a Hyper terminal and typing in the commands node --version
+* Confirm that Node has been installed successfully on your computer by opening a Hyper terminal and typing in the commands
+### node --version

 You should see the version of node you just installed.

-### Node.js on Mac
+## Node.js on Mac
 Installation Steps

-Download the Mac installer from the Nodes.js® website.
+* Download the Mac installer from the Nodes.js® website.

-Choose the LTS version that’s shown on the left.
+* Choose the LTS version that’s shown on the left.

-Run the installer (double-click on the .pkg file you downloaded in the previous step.)
+* Run the installer (double-click on the .pkg file you downloaded in the previous step.)

-NOTE: If you are running macOS Catalina 10.15, you might get a warning pop up
+* NOTE: If you are running macOS Catalina 10.15, you might get a warning pop up

-To solve this issue, just right click (hold down the control key on the keyboard and click) on the .pkg file and select "Open With" and then select "Installer (default)".
+* To solve this issue, just right click (hold down the control key on the keyboard and click) on the .pkg file and select "Open With" and then select "Installer (default)".

-Follow the prompts in the installer (Accept the license agreement, click the NEXT button a bunch of times and accept the default installation settings).
+* Follow the prompts in the installer (Accept the license agreement, click the NEXT button a bunch of times and accept the default installation settings).

-Confirm that node has been installed successfully by opening a Hyper terminal and entering the command
+* Confirm that node has been installed successfully by opening a Hyper terminal and entering the command

-node --version
+### node --version

 You should see the version of node you have just installed.